Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 Building Your Own Channel

-The plugin architecture isn't limited to Telegram and Discord.
+The plugin architecture isn't limited to the three official channels.
 Anthropic provides a Channels reference for building custom channels.
 Any MCP server that implements the channel protocol can push events into Claude Code.

 During the research preview, --channels only accepts plugins from an Anthropic-maintained allowlist.
 To test a channel you're building, use the --dangerously-load-development-channels flag.
 This lets you iterate on custom integrations without waiting for official approval.